Best Tattoo Machines For Beginners & Pros

 As a professional tattoo artist, your first thoughts should be the safety of your clients.
 It’s no good investing in cheap equipment that could end up injuring someone.
 You also don’t want to produce poor work, as your customer is then stuck with the end result for the rest of their life.
 Don’t forget that your reputation is always on the line.

 Make sure that the machine you choose is the right one for the job.
 Remember that you’ll be doing many different kinds of ink work.
 This work will need you to use different techniques.
 Your equipment needs to be able to achieve all of that and be comfortable to use.

-What Are the Main Differences Between Rotary and Coil Tattoo Guns?
+What Are the Main Differences Between Rotary and Coil Tattoo Machines?

-Both types of machine are designed to achieve the same end result.
+Both types of machines are designed to achieve the same end result.
 They both pierce the skin and introduce ink into the dermis to create a permanent image on the body.

 A rotary machine has a cylindrical motor which spins clockwise.
 On top of this, the needle bar is attached to a nub.
 As the motor spins, it moves the needle bar backward and forward in a straight line.
 Using this motion, the needles pierce and retract from the skin.
 This is done in a series of smooth and constant motions.